7 Science-Backed Salt-Free Seasoning Techniques for Heart Health

 Low sodium cooking ingredients

-Hack #1: Lemon Zest – Nature’s Bright Boost
+Hack #1: Lemon Zest – Science-Backed Brightness

-Lemon zest isn’t just for desserts!
+Lemon zest isn't just for desserts!
 It brings a zippy, aromatic brightness to everything from grilled chicken to roasted vegetables.
+Citric acid enhances natural flavors without adding sodium, and the flavonoids in lemon peel have anti-inflammatory properties that support cardiovascular health.
+Research published in the Journal of Nutrition shows citrus flavonoids can improve endothelial function and reduce oxidative stress.

 • Add grated lemon zest to marinades for extra zing